overfl0/Pythia/README.md

 ---------------------

 - Any Python 3 installation
-- Visual Studio Community 2019
+- Visual Studio Community 2022
 - WSL2 with clang and Docker installed and configured
 - MakePBO
+- uv

 Building
 --------